 We are committed to fulfilling the Government statutory requirements which state that “Section 42A of the Education Act 1997 requires governing bodies to ensure that all registered students at the school are provided with independent careers guidance from year 8 (12-13 year olds) to year 13 (17-18 year olds).”
 Careers guidance must be presented in an impartial manner and promote the best interests of the student to whom it is given.
 Careers guidance must include information on the range of education or training options, including apprenticeships and technical education routes.

-Every student in year 11 is offered an individual meeting with the Personal Adviser, and meetings are arranged for other targeted students throughout the year.
+Every student in year 11 will be offered an individual meeting with the Personal Adviser, and meetings are arranged for other targeted students throughout the year.

 We look for and promote opportunities to collaborate with partners to support the programme to help students move on to positive, suitable and sustained destinations.

-In Year 11, the focus shifts to post-16 options and applications.
-Students will consider the pathways open to them, such as Sixth Form, Further Education Colleges, and Apprenticeships, and armed with this information, they begin to make their choices.
-All students will receive information about their post-16 choices at information sessions, with the chance to visit universities, colleges, or future apprenticeship employers.
-They will continue to have access to Careers Fairs, career-planning software, and further individual guidance from a Personal Careers Advisor.
-Moreover, students are encouraged to participate in the highly rewarding NCS programme (National Citizen Service) during the summer after their GCSEs.
+In Year 11 the focus shifts to post 16 options and applications.
+Students will consider the pathways open to them, such as Sixth Form, Further Education Colleges, and apprenticeships, and armed with this information, they begin to make their choices.
+All students will receive information about their post-16 choices at information sessions, parents’ evenings and assemblies.

 Enrichment Provider Access Requests

 We are interested to hear from providers who could offer opportunities relevant to students’ progression and information on the full range of education and training options available at each transition point, technical education qualifications and apprenticeships opportunities.

 A provider wishing to request access should contact Sarah Essaye, our Education Enrichment Co-ordinator.

 To contact her, please use these contact details: